 Dates: 1915 - 1922

-Overview Miscellaneous papers of the family, particularly those of Leon B. Newell, a Charlotte physician.
+Overview Miscellaneous papers of the family, particularly those of Leone B. Newell, a Charlotte physician.
 Includes certificates, correspondence, genealogical materials, a household inventory (1916), newspaper clippings, photographs, notes and miscellaneous receipts.

 Dates: 1916 - 1969

 Overview Collection is a small assortment of papers and scrapbooks produced by Winifred Barbour Simpson, from 1931 to 1984.
 The most notable items in the collection are her scrapbooks (which mostly concern her attendance of Charlotte Technical High School) and the papers that she and her (future) husband produced during WWII.

 Overview Personal, family, and business papers of a long-time Charlotte resident and construction company executive.
 Includes his diaries as a high school student (late 1920s); family correspondence and photographs; some records of the Southeastern Construction Company, the family firm, including photographs of projects in Cuba (circa 1917) and in North Carolina and South Carolina (1920s-1960s); records of other businesses the family owned; and files concerning his civic activities, including minutes...